yjtyjt/newRepo/Calculator/README.md

 ## Alternatives Consideration
 * BigDecimal is preferred in the finance area.
 In some cases, BigDecimal is crucial for financial calculations due to its ability to handle decimal numbers with precision.
+In future, it could leverage BigDecimal for business requirement.

 ## Build and run the project

 1. Install openjdk-21 and Maven in your system
 2. Clone the repo
    ```
-   git clone git@github.com:yjtyjt/calculator.git
+   git clone git@github.com:yjtyjt/newRepo.git
    ```
 3. Navigate to the project directory
    ```
-   cd calculation
+   cd newRepo/Calculator
    ```
 4. Build the project with maven
    ```